Akashdpakash/pythoncode/README.md

 # pythoncode
-sample of python codes i wrote
+sample of python codes i wrote for learing purpose